-Eleonora Sears was a wealthy Boston blueblood, born on Sept.
+Eleonora Sears was a wealthy Boston Brahmin, born on Sept.
 28, 1881, the second child and only daughter of Boston real estate and shipping tycoon Frederick Richard Sears and Eleonora Randolph Coolidge Sears.
-Her ancestors included Thomas Jefferson, John Winthrop and Massachusetts Gov. James Sullivan.
+Her ancestors included Thomas Jefferson (her great-great-grandfather), John Winthrop and Massachusetts Gov. James Sullivan.
 She was Henry Cabot Lodge’s cousin.

-She used her wealth and social standing to break down barriers for women who lacked that silver spoon at birth.
+She divided her time between tony Pride’s Crossing in Beverly, Mass., and Palm Beach.
+Along the way, she used her wealth and social standing to break down barriers for women who lacked that silver spoon at birth.

 Her father introduced her to tennis.
 He was one of the first to play the game in America, with Dr. James Dwight in Nahant, Mass., in 1874.
 Her uncle Richard Sears was the first U.S. national tennis champion, winning seven straight championships from 1881 to 1887.

-Eleonora played tennis with the Astors, befriended the Roosevelts and dated a Vanderbilt, though she never married.
+Eleonora played tennis with the Astors and befriended the Roosevelts.
 She sat for a sketch by John Singer Sargent, at his request.
 “She looked fine in evening clothes, and didn’t look out of place behind a silver tea service,” wrote Jones.

 She attended society balls, weddings and debuts, but she occasionally broke the rules of her social class even off the field.
 In 1910, she smoked in the lobby of Boston’s Copley Square Hotel because men were allowed to and women weren’t.
-She was arrested.
+Police arrested her.

-Her aggressive style of play made her a fan favorite on the tennis courts, and she won the U.S. national doubles title four times between 1911 and 1917, and the national mixed doubles championship in 1916.
+Her aggressive style of play made her a fan favorite on the tennis courts.
+She won the U.S. national doubles title four times between 1911 and 1917, and the national mixed doubles championship in 1916.